Last Updated on 4 December 2025 by Cycloscope

 It’s been a dream of mine to try kitesurfing since the first time I got acquainted with it on some beach in western Sicily, so what better chance than getting into the freezing waters of Cape Town and giving it a try?

-And I know what some of you are thinking… sharks? we’ll get also into that later.
+And I know what some of you are thinking… sharks?
+We’ll also get into that later.

 Check also